AhmedSabik/Mile-Stone-Project-Trial-2/README.md

 - The photos used in this site were obtained from [Pexels](https://www.pexels.com/), a stock image library.
 All photos have been edited and manipulated using adobe Photoshop software.
 - All videos used in this site were obtained from [The Muppets YouTube channel](https://www.youtube.com/user/MuppetsStudio).
-- The privacy policy template was obstained from [docs.google.com](https://docs.google.com/document/d/1W3INZmdL8T72_HTKPXdC8L1wqXVkkwTdJwfyl0WppaQ/edit), and saved as a PDF file.
+- The privacy policy template was obtained from [docs.google.com](https://docs.google.com/document/d/1W3INZmdL8T72_HTKPXdC8L1wqXVkkwTdJwfyl0WppaQ/edit), and saved as a PDF file.
 - The audio file used in the music page was obtained from [Zedge](https://www.zedge.net/ringtones).

 **This website is for educational use**.